mwbowers/mwbowers.github.io/manuals/cocoon/displayfile-function-key-text.md

     </DdsFile>
 ```

-`DdsFunctionKeys` is not rendered in the place where it is defined, rather the properties of this placeholder tagHelper are used to construct the two-panel [Flex Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/flex).
+`DdsFunctionKeys` is not rendered in the place where it is defined, rather, the properties of this placeholder tagHelper are used to construct the two-panel [Flex Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/flex).
 This `DdsFunctionKeys` tagHelper has only one property, namely `Location`.

 The `Location` property may have one of these values: